suzaku01/mhfz_quest_editor/README.md

 ・Text generator for event quest list

 # Installation
-Go releases section and download zip.
+Download repository and build it.

 # How to use editor
 Run mhfz_quest_editor.exe, and open quest file then edit as you wish.